 Today's guest blogger is one of our own gestational surrogates, Liz.
 Her incredible journey through surrogacy is chronicled on her own blog, (imperfectly balanced title:(Im)Perfectly Balanced popup: yes).
 We're honored to feature her story, as well as her insight into this process.
 Talk about making a difference in the world of infertility!

-People decide to become a surrogate for so many different reasons – whether it's a personal connection to infertility, an overwhelming desire to provide someone with something that they've been fortunate to have, or something that (like me) they can't quite explain.
+People decide to become a surrogate popup: yes for so many different reasons – whether it's a personal connection to infertility, an overwhelming desire to provide someone with something that they've been fortunate to have, or something that (like me) they can't quite explain.
 Whatever the reason that took me down this road, it became clear almost immediately that it was the right decision.

 My surrogacy journey started nearly two years ago, when I found myself sitting at the computer Googling “surrogate” and thinking to myself that it looked like something that I could do.
 As crazy as it sounds, it was really as simple as that.
 Once I started digging deeper, I became convinced that I would be a good candidate to carry a child for someone else.
 I loved my first two pregnancies.
 I loved both birth experiences.
 I had also long lost the “Oh, I wish I had another one" feeling when holding newborns.
 Aside from all of this, I like to think I deal well with stress and I work in a supportive and virtual environment that allows me some scheduling flexibility.
 It all seemed like a perfect fit.